null

 Downtown Des Moines Art: "My Heart Belongs to Des Moines"

-Local artist Jenna Brownlee created this bold art on the exterior of the Parker @ Seventh Apartments in Downtown Des Moines.
+Local artist Jenna Brownlee created this bold art on the exterior of The Parker @ Seventh Apartments in Downtown Des Moines.
 The piece includes high contrasting black and white hand lettering with bold pops of colorful florals, as is Brownlee's signature style, with additional bright imagery by the same artist found within the interior of the building as well.
-Brownlee has created other Downtown murals including “Love Blooms” just outside of RoCA at 208 Court Ave., and inside the front lobby of Tupelo Honey (new in 2022) at 665 Grand Ave., Ste.
-100. Learn more about Des Moines artist Jenna Brownlee.
+Brownlee has created other Downtown murals including inside the front lobby of Tupelo Honey at 665 Grand Ave., Ste.
+100, Des Moines and just outside of Downtown at the Food Bank of Iowa at 2220 E. 17th St., Des Moines.
+Learn more about Des Moines artist Jenna Brownlee.

 Downtown Des Moines Art: “Pearl Clutcher/Snatcher”